opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 ## Get firmware version

 The version of firmware for the management controller is obtained by retrieving the Manager resource which represents the management controller of interest.

 	GET /redfish/v1/Managers/BMC_1

 The response contains the following fragment.
-The information of interest is the value of the FirmwareVersion property.
+The FirmwareVersion property contains the firmware version of the BMC.

 	{
 		"FirmwareVersion": "1.00"